Wanna talk?

 09/22/2023 - Forum Roleplay

 So, I'll be honest with ya: I do a lot of text-based roleplay, and used to do a lot more when I was younger.
-It's something I'm interested so I'd like to talk a bit about it.
+It's something I'm interested in so I'd like to talk a bit about it.

 So what is text based roleplay, or just rp?
 Well, it's when you have two or more writers and each plays their own character, and you write an interaction between them by taking turns.
 There are a lot of ways this can be done: email, chatting/texting apps such as Discord, and especially through forums.
 Fandoms (essentially, roleplays taking place in a pre-existing setting such as Star Wars, Marvel, Harry Potter) are incredibly popular, annoyingly so, honestly.
 I've always been partial to using original characters (OCs) from my own settings and using roleplay as a way to develop them.